 When to replace your doona

-It’s time to replace your feather doona once the filling has collapsed and it has lost it’s spring.
+It’s time to replace your feather doona once the filling has collapsed and it has lost its spring.
 Here are our suggestions on the best quilts to buy for under $99.

 There is no difference between a quilt and a doona.
 In Australia, a quilt, duvet and doona are weighted blankets that provide a top layer to the bed.